IanSaunders/ultradaemon/docs/index.md

 #### CP3 &rarr; CP8  <small>(39.5 to 96.2kms)</small>
 ###### Aid stations: Reigate Hill, Caterham, Botley Hill, Knockholt Pound, Wrotham

-After stepping across the very scenic river cross we launched ourselves up Box Hill.
+After stepping across the very scenic river stones we launched ourselves up Box Hill.
 Having heard so much about Box Hill, and memories of the soul destroying hills during the Oner, I was pleasantly surprised with the gradient and distance - in no time and limited heart-rate elevation we were at the top enjoying the lovely views.
 An unexpected shout at the top and a work colleague, Aubone, was there cheering us on!
 A handshake, quick photo and off we shot.

 <div class="row">
   <div class="col-md-12">